kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 ### Kubernetes API updates

-#### WindowsSecurityContextOptions.HostJob Flag
+#### WindowsSecurityContextOptions.HostProcess Flag

-A new boolean field named `hostJob` will be added to [WindowsSecurityContextOptions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#windowssecuritycontextoptions-v1-core).
+A new boolean field named `hostProcess` will be added to [WindowsSecurityContextOptions](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.20/#windowssecuritycontextoptions-v1-core).

 On Windows, all containers in a pod must be privileged.
 Because of this behavior and because `WindowsSecurityContextOptions` already exists on both `PodSecurityContext` and `Container.SecurityContext` Windows containers will use this new field instead re-using the existing `privileged` field which only exists on `SecurityContext`.
 Additionally, the existing `privileged` field does not clearly describe what capabilities the container has (see https://github.com/kubernetes/kubernetes/issues/44503).
-Documentation will be added to clearly describe what capabilities these new "hostJob" containers have.
+Documentation will be added to clearly describe what capabilities these new "hostProcess" containers have.

 Current behavior applies `PodSecurityContext.WindowsSecurityContextOptions` settings to all `Container.SecurityContext.WindowsSecurityContextOptions` unless those settings are already specified on the container.
 To address this the following API validation will be added:

-- If `PodSecurityContext.WindowsSecurityContextOptions.HostJob = true` is set to true then no container in the pod sets `Container.SecurityContext.WindowsSecurityContextOptions.HostJob = false`
+- If `PodSecurityContext.WindowsSecurityContextOptions.HostProcess = true` is set to true then no container in the pod sets `Container.SecurityContext.WindowsSecurityContextOptions.HostProcess = false`
-- If `PodSecurityContext.WindowsSecurityContextOptions.HostJob` is not set then all containers in a pod must set `Container.SecurityContext.WindowsSecurityContextOptions.HostJob = true`
+- If `PodSecurityContext.WindowsSecurityContextOptions.HostProcess` is not set then all containers in a pod must set `Container.SecurityContext.WindowsSecurityContextOptions.HostProcess = true`

 ##### Alternatives